Gustavo Petro: Approval ratings

 Petro took office in August 2022 with an approval rating of 48%.
 By the start of 2023, more Colombians disapproved of Petro's performance than approved.
 In March 2023, 53% disapproved of his performance.
 Residents in the eastern region of Colombia, Bogotá and the central region were most likely to disapprove of Petro.

-By June 2023, 33% of Colombians approved of Petro's performance, and 61% disapproved.
+By June 2023, 26-33% of Colombians approved of Petro's performance, and 61% disapproved.
 His disapproval rate fell to 66% in December, with only 26% approving.
 By June 2025, his approval rating remained in the 27% area, with disapproval at 67%.

+By March 2026, 54% of Colombians approved of Petro's performance, and 38% disapproved.

 Since taking office, Petro and his allies have been embroiled in several scandals.
 In 2025, Petro sacked his whole government following his previous choice to appoint the scandal-ridden political operator Armando Benedetti as chief of staff, while promoting Laura Sarabia, a 30-year-old confidante, to foreign minister despite her lack of foreign policy experience.
 Both were embroiled in a campaign finance scandal.
-Several factors such as heightened crime, his stalled reforms in the legislative branch, failing to pass labor and health reforms, as well as his frequent use of presidential decrees, being the first president to use it for a budget in 2024 since 1904, his disagreements with the Office of the Attorney General of Colombia and his supporters' violent attack against the Supreme Court, the arrest of his son Nicolas in a money laundering scandal involving campaign financing, and the scandal involving his ministers, have contributed to the fall of Petro's public support.
+Several factors such as heightened crime, his stalled reforms in the legislative branch, failing to pass labor and health reforms, as well as his frequent use of presidential decrees, being the first president to use it for a budget in 2024 since 1904, his disagreements with the Office of the Attorney General of Colombia and his supporters' violent attack against the Supreme Court, the arrest of his son Nicolas in a money laundering scandal involving campaign financing, and the scandal involving his ministers, have contributed to the fall of Petro's public support in 2024 and 2025, until it recovered in 2026.
+Petro and his allies were also embroiled in several scandals during his term.
+In 2025, Petro sacked his whole government right after appointing Armando Benedetti as chief of staff and Laura Sarabia as foreign minister as they had both been embroiled in the campaign finance scandal.